MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/wpf.md

 1. In Visual Studio, select **Tools** > **Get Tools and Features**.
 The **Visual Studio Installer window** opens, and the **Modifying** dialog opens over it.

-1. Select the **.NET desktop development** project template so there's a checkmark on it.
+1. Select the **.NET desktop development** workload so there's a checkmark on it.

 1. In the section **Installation details** > **.NET desktop development** > **Included** on the right, make sure **.NET desktop development tools** and **.NET Framework 4.7.2 development tools** are listed, with a checkmark next to them.

 1. In the section **Installation details** > **.NET desktop development** > **Optional** on the right:

-   * If you're using Visual Studio 2022, make sure **Development tools for .NET** is selected.
+   * If you're using Visual Studio 2022, make sure **Development tools for .NET** is selected:
-   * If you're using Visual Studio 2019, make sure **.NET development tools** is selected.

-   Visual Studio 2022:

    ![Visual Studio 2022 'Modifying' dialog to install templates for '.NET desktop development'](wpf-images/install-dotnet-support-project-templates.png)

-   Visual Studio 2019:
+   * If you're using Visual Studio 2019, make sure **.NET development tools** is selected:

    ![Visual Studio 2019 'Modifying' dialog to install templates for '.NET desktop development'](wpf-images/install-dotnet-support-project-templates-2019.png)